Or: Why the fuck do I do this to myself?

 It reinforced my belief that this one life we have, it's not to coddle ourselves with expensive toys and beautiful clothing.
 Of course, I enjoy them as much as anyone would, but it should not be all that we have.
 We're not here to preserve ourselves so that we can go into our coffins in the most pristine condition possible.
 There is no "10/10 condition, slightly used".
 We should never get so comfortable in our own comfort zone that we would quiver in fear at the thought of trying something new.
 Or worse, "too lazy" to try.

-To paraphrase from this article from Guardian about traveling, to travel is to throw ourselves into the unfamiliar, such that our brain can be free, even momentarily, from its usual shackles.
+To paraphrase from this article from Guardian about travelling, to travel is to throw ourselves into the unfamiliar, such that our brain can be free, even momentarily, from its usual shackles.
 To dare ourselves to try new things, explore new boundaries, experience other cultures is to endow ourselves with open-mindedness, so that we "refuse to settle for our first answers and initial guesses".

 In light of the tragedy that happened in Christchurch, and the countless ones in USA and other places, we need this more than ever; to maintain our open-mindedness and curiosity so that we can not just tolerate, but understand the foreign.
-Turns out that the useless isn't that useless after all.